 No. 1 The Vale Hotel - Nearest the bus stop.
-This is a Wadworth's pub and although only Wadworth sold there are 5 to choose from.
+This is a Wadworth's pub and although only Wadworth sold there are 3 to choose from.
 Opening time is 11.00am but we have arranged for early opening for those who arrive on the 10.20 bus from Swindon which should arrive around 10.40.

 No. 2 The White Lion - Opening time 11.30.
-Good selection of ale including Sharp's Doom Bar, Bombardier, 6X and Ansells.
+Sharp's Doom Bar, 6X and Ansells mild only on offer on day of recce.
 Snack bar available.

 No. 3 The Red Lion - Opening time 12.00.
 By far the best of the bunch.
-Typical English country pub with log fire, lots of stuffed animals and farm implements dotted around but best of all 8 good real ales available.
-Food available.
+Still as good as last year.
+Typical English country pub with log fire, lots of stuffed animals and farm implements dotted around but best of all 9 good real ales available which are changed regularly.
+To find out what ales are on for the Jolly Boys week you can visit their web site at www.theredlioncricklade.co.uk Good selection of food available.

 No. 4 The Old Bear - Opening time 12.00.
-This is an option for those who would like to sample local Arkell's ales.
-Not my favourite tipple and only 3B and Moonlight available.
-To be fair the Moonlight was quite palatable.
+Local Arkell's ales only 3B and Moonlight available.